epavanello/no-more-rest/readme.md

 No more rest calls!
 Call directly your backend APIs from EVERYWHERE! 🌍🚀

-Simplify and boost your development process, with this small package you are allowed to integrate continuously your backend APIs and your client code directly, with a smart generator that create in real time (*with a -whatch mode*) a small proxy to call trasparently your remote functions with all the support you need (intellisense, types, return types and more).
+Simplify and boost your development process, with this small package you are allowed to integrate continuously your backend APIs and your client code directly.

+With a smart generator that create in real time (*with a -whatch mode*) a small proxy, you're able to call trasparently your remote functions with all the support you need (intellisense, types, return types and more).

 ## Table of Contents